aaronshin43/Fruitboxsolver/README.md

 ## How It Works

-1. **Detects the Game Board**: Identifies the green background and crops the relevant area.
+1. **Detect the Game Board**: Identifies the green background and crops the relevant area.
-2. **Extracts Numbers**: Uses template matching to recognize numbers on the grid.
+2. **Extract Numbers**: Uses template matching to recognize numbers on the grid.
-3. **Finds Optimal Moves**: Computes all valid boxes where the sum is 10.
+3. **Find Optimal Moves**: Computes all valid boxes where the sum is 10.
 Simulate three strategies and pick the best one: 1.
 Remove the least apples in one move.
 2. Remove the least apples in one move that contains large numbers (i.e. 8 or 9).
 3. Remove the least apples in one move that contains small numbers (i.e. 1 or 2)
-4. **Executes Moves**: Simulates mouse drag actions to select and remove the optimal box.
+4. **Execute Moves**: Simulates mouse drag actions to select and remove the optimal box.
-5. **Repeats Until No Moves Left**: Iterates the process until no more valid moves exist.
+5. **Repeat Until No Moves Left**: Iterates the process until no more valid moves exist.

 ## Future Improvements
 - Optimize move selection to consider alternative strategies.